pdhoff/US-counties-data/README.md

-This code can be used to generate an R dataframe containing a variety of information on US counties (FIPS areas) from various US governmental agencies, including the following:
+This code generates a dataset containing a variety of information on US counties (FIPS areas) from various US governmental agencies, including the following:

 * population (US census)
 * migration (US census)